Paul Pogba: Early career and 2014 World Cup

 On 22 March 2013, Pogba made his debut for the French senior team in a 2014 World Cup qualifier against Georgia.
 He played the full 90 minutes in a 3–1 win.
 He scored his first international goal against Belarus on 10 September 2013 in a 4–2 victory, once again during a 2014 World Cup qualifier.

 On 6 June 2014, Pogba was named in France's squad for the 2014 FIFA World Cup.
+Dubbed as 'France's secret weapon', El País hailed him as "the great hope of the French national team" ahead of the World Cup.
 On 15 June, he started in central midfield in the team's first World Cup fixture – a 3–0 victory over Honduras – suffering a foul from Wilson Palacios which led to a red card for the Honduran and a penalty kick, which was converted by Karim Benzema to give France the lead.
 He appeared as a substitute in the team's second match, assisting a goal for Benzema in a 5–2 victory of Switzerland.
 In the round of 16, Pogba scored a 79th minute opening goal and was named man of the match by FIFA as Les Bleus defeated Nigeria 2–0 in Brasília.
 France were eliminated in the quarter-finals of the competition following a 1–0 defeat to eventual champions Germany on 4 July with Pogba giving away the free kick from which the Germans eventually scored.
 On 13 July 2014, Pogba was named the tournament's Best Young Player.